 It was designed to generate a sense of fun and surprise for anyone who comes across one of the creatively decorated koalas around the local beaches, shopping strips, rivers or park lands.
 Grab a map and take a walk around some of Port Macquaries most beautiful trails, lookouts and corners and enjoy the artwork featured on these koalas.
 You can collect a free Trail Guide from the Glasshouse Visitor Centre or download one from their website HERE.

-For some less koala focused activities (but definitely more of a focus on wine) why not check out:
+For some less koala focused activities (and definitely more of a focus on wine) why not check out:

 Bago Vineyards & Bago Maze

 A charming, rustic hinterland winery and also the home to the Bago Maze and a Mountain Bike Trail for experienced riders.
 Kids can get lost in two thousand metres of pathways and lookouts in the largest hedge maze in NSW, while adults enjoy wine and a cheese plate.

 Port Macquarie Horse Riding Centre